Self Employed Carpenter

 "It should be fine.
 That's how we moved down to Texas."

-I don't think Steve was thinking about all of the stuff they accumulated in 5 years of Texas living, but he seemed confident that his truck could handle the task.
+I don't think Steve was thinking about all the stuff they accumulated in 5 years of Texas living, but he seemed confident that his truck could handle the task.
 Before long, Mary came out to the patio with hamburger fixings and margaritas.
 We prepared our burgers, grabbed our drinks, and sat down at a picnic table to eat.

 "I never knew that," Steve said.
 "All of this time we have known each other..."